 It is worth noting that, since pets often hold significant emotional value to their owners, many people do arrange visitation schedules for pets.
 For example, if you gain ownership of the family dog, you may still allow your soon-to-be-ex to come over and walk them every day.

-At DeTommaso Law Group, we can help you navigate the divorce and property division process more easily, including advocating for pet ownership when necessary.
+At DeTommaso Law Group, LLC, we can help you navigate the divorce and property division process more easily, including advocating for pet ownership when necessary.